-Mike Jackson Transformed AutoNation into an Industry Colossus
+Mike Jackson - He Transformed AutoNation into an Industry Colossus

-He began his automotive career, starting as a technician for a Mercedes dealership.
+He began his automotive career as a technician for a Mercedes dealership.

 Mike Jackson is widely regarded as one of our generation’s most influential and effective leaders in the automotive industry.

-As Chairman and CEO of AutoNation, he was singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.
+As Chairman and CEO of AutoNation, he is singularly responsible for modernizing the automotive retail business, introducing contemporary operational practices and delivering an unprecedented degree of customer service.

 Through a shrewd mix of long-term planning and strategic investment, Mike Jackson transformed the once-disorderly AutoNation into an industry colossus.